 Determining Liability in Forsyth County

 Injuries in boat accidents can frequently stem from the negligence of a boat operator.
 However, there are a variety of potentially liable parties in any given boat collision.
-A knowledgeable Forsyth County boating accident lawyer could review a case and identify if more than one party may be liable for the plaintiff’s injuries.
+A knowledgeable Forsyth County boating accident lawyer could review a case and identify if more than one party may be liable for the plaintiff’s injuries, such as the boat’s operator, owner, and manufacturer.

 The Boat Operator